WGBH/AAPB2/app/views/exhibits/civil-rights/people.md

 - <a class="type">image</a>
   <img alt="Black and white photograph" src="https://s3.amazonaws.com/americanarchive.org/exhibits/CivilRights_People.jpg">
-  <a class="caption-text">Thomas J. O’Halloran, photographer.
+  <a class="caption-text">Thomas J. O'Halloran, photographer.
 Alabama State College students speak with a reporter the day of a demonstration against segregation following the arrest of nine student sit-in leaders, Montgomery, Alabama, March 10, 1960.</a>
   <a class="credit-link" href="https://www.loc.gov/rr/print/">Courtesy of U.S. News & World Report Magazine Photograph Collection, Prints and Photographs Division, Library of Congress.</a>

 ## Records